hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 17. Start the import process by running `cid-cmd deploy --resources /tmp/CloudIntelligenceDashboardforAzure.yaml`.
 Use the arrow keys on your keyboard to select *cloudintelligencedashboardforazure* from the dashboard selection list.
 ![Images/cidazure-setup-dashboard-cidcmd2](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd2.png?width=1000px)

 18. Select the **Athena WorkGroup** created by your deployment.
-In our example we used *cid* as the customer code and the resource id is *atw*
+In our example we used *cid* as the prefix code and the resource id is *atw*
 ![Images/cidazure-setup-dashboard-cidcmd3](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd3.png?width=600px)

 19. Select the **Glue database** created by your deployment.
-In our example we used *cid* as the customer code and the resource id is *gld*
+In our example we used *cid* as the prefix code and the resource id is *gld*
 ![Images/cidazure-setup-dashboard-cidcmd4](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd4.png?width=600px)

 20. If all goes well you will receive the prestigious **Congratulations!** message.
 You can choose to share the dashboard with everyone in your QuickSight account or not.